 • Elevate the voices of underrepresented groups and experts

-The Forum will highlight diverse voices across all sectors to share expertise and key lessons learned in the region.
+The Forum highlights diverse voices across all sectors to share expertise and key lessons learned in the region.

 CADF is a place to have honest and tough conversations about development in Central America.